jamescherti/git-rexec/README.md

 ### Positional Arguments

-* `exec_cmd`: The shell command to execute within each discovered Git repository.
+- `exec_cmd`: The shell command to execute within each discovered Git repository.
 You can use `--` to pass options directly to the command.
 If omitted, the script simply prints the paths of the discovered repositories.

 ### Options

-* `-C, --directory <path>`: The root directory to start searching for Git repositories.
+- `-C, --directory <path>`: The root directory to start searching for Git repositories.
 Defaults to the current working directory (`.`).
-* `--exclude-dir <path>`: Exclude a specific directory and all of its subdirectories from the search.
+- `--exclude-dir <path>`: Exclude a specific directory and all of its subdirectories from the search.
 This option can be provided multiple times.
-* `-p, --parallel`: Execute the command in parallel using threads.
+- `-p, --parallel`: Execute the command in parallel using threads.
-* `-i, --if-exec <command>`: Execute the main command only if this check command returns an exit code of `0`.
+- `-i, --if-exec <command>`: Execute the main command only if this check command returns an exit code of `0`.
-* `-j, --jobs <int>`: The maximum number of concurrent workers/processors to use for parallel execution.
+- `-j, --jobs <int>`: The maximum number of concurrent workers/processors to use for parallel execution.
 Defaults to the number of CPU cores available.
-* `-h, --help`: Show the help message and exit.
+- `-h, --help`: Show the help message and exit.
+- `-q, --quiet`: Quiet mode.
+Suppresses the informational tracking headers (`[EXEC]` and `[EXEC-P]`) that prefix execution output.
+In sequential mode, it hides the `[EXEC]` repository delimiter line entirely; in parallel mode (`-p`), it strips the yellow `[EXEC-P]` header track and removes the four-space indentation, printing only the raw, unindented stdout and stderr streams.
+This flag has no effect when no execution command is supplied, allowing discovered repository paths to print normally.

 ## Examples